Driving organisational transformation in a downturn

 1. Engage with the business and look for opportunities

 Often the Board can be distracted and disengaged from conversations about transformation through cloud adoption because there is a perception that cloud is an IT conversation and not a business transformation opportunity.
 This is understandable, especially if the Board are making hard decisions about headcount, overheads, and other costs.
 Continuing to engage with the business is essential, many parts of the business will want change to take place and will be driving this from outside IT.
 For example, your business may want to find ways of reducing waste, increasing quality, and increasing throughput on a production line.
-Or you may want to cut your fuel bill in your logisitics business.
+Or you may want to cut your fuel bill in your logistics business.
 Both of these opportunities sit outside of IT.
 So as a Board it’s important to ensure you find them and provide the resources to make them happen.
 They provide long-term sustainability for the business.

 2. Make the case for transformation